cassc/mau-run/README.md

 ```

 Matching cases report `Traces and first stacks match`, and the final summary
-includes extra counters for `Stack mismatches` and `Stack depth mismatches`.
+includes an extra counter for `Stack mismatches`.
 Mismatch reports show the exact step and the differing stack values, e.g.
 `Top-of-stack mismatch at step 42: mau=0x..., goevm=0x...`.